mayaanne/foundations/sprint-4/js-code-readability-primer.md

 Research | 1 hours
 Reflect | 20 minutes

-## Code Readibility
+## Code Readability
-Code Readibility is about practising the following habits when you are working on code:
+Code Readability is about practising the following habits when you are working on code:
 - Indentation/formatting your code to best practice standards.
 - Consistency in how you name things and how you format your code.
 - Naming things well (things like functions and variables) so you can tell what they do or are.